2014-2015 Lead TA for English: Allison Segeren

 What is the LGTA program?

-The Lead Graduate Teaching Assistant (LGTA) program was launched last year as a collaborative venture between the GTA Union, the School of Graduate and Postdoctoral Studies, and the Teaching Support Centre.
+The Lead Graduate Teaching Assistant (LGTA) program was launched last year as a collaborative venture between the GTA Union, the School of Graduate and Postdoctoral Studies, and the Centre for Teaching and Learning (CTL).
 This year, there are 10 Lead GTAs across the university’s faculties.

-According to the TSC, the program goals include:
+According to the CTL, the program goals include:

 - Identifying TA training needs